tarun198/Image-Steganography-with-improved-undetectability-of-Histogram-Distortion/README.md

   4.8 A histogram of this embedded image is created 4.9 Now, the 2 histograms were compared for differences.

+  0° Rotation
-  0° Rotation 90° Rotation
+  90° Rotation
+  180° Rotation

-  180° Rotation 270° Rotation
+  270° Rotation

-5. The second greedy algorithm that we implemented utilises queues as a data structure.
+5. The second greedy algorithm that we implemented is based on minimizing global effect created on image by embedding.

-10

 5.1 A queue of size 256 is initialised with all 0s with each index representing change in pixel intensity that occurs during the embedding of the secret message.